 There are two ways of working out the phylogeny (family tree) of living animals.
 One is by analysing their genes; the other is by analysing to what extent they share similarities in form.
 In either case the results can then be integrated with the fossil record.
 In principle, the two approaches should be complementary and lead to a consistent account of how modern snake and lizard families – squamates – descended from a single lizard stem.
 In practice, establishing a plausible phylogeny has proved difficult, mainly because of shared features that criss-cross the family trees.
 To the embarrassment of the theory, or faith, that evolution is a chance process, some of these features must be taken to have arisen independently.
 Research over the past two decades has spawned many phylogenies, each claiming to supersede its predecessors on the grounds that it includes more data.
 Two examples are shown, one analysing morphological and fossil data for snakes, the other analysing molecular data for all squamates.
 It is true that the oldest lizards long predate the oldest snakes in the fossil record.

-The fossil record of snakes is poor, partly because most snakes inhabit terrestrial environments, which are usually places of erosion rather than deposition, and partly because the skeleton is delicate and quickly decays.
+The record of snakes is poor, partly because most snakes inhabit terrestrial environments, which are usually places of erosion rather than deposition, and partly because the skeleton is delicate and quickly decays.
 The oldest fossil, Lapparentophis, from the Lower Cretaceous of North Africa, consists only of a few vertebrae.
 The three hind-limbed fossils from the Middle East (Pachyrhachis, Haasiophis and Eupodophis) are better preserved because they were aquatic snakes buried in marine deposits.
 A lump of mid-Cretaceous amber from Myanmar preserves an almost complete, but headless, baby snake.
 The largest snake known, a Palaeocene-age boid 13 metres long from Colombia, aptly named Titanoboa, also consists of a few gigantic vertebrae.
 One sensationally well-preserved fossil shows a snake in the act of coiling round the eggs of a dinosaur.